 Each content area has a weighted index calculated from the three components.
 The weighted index is compared with other similar schools in the same content area and a content area z-score is calculated.

 A school-level weighted index is created using all content areas for which a z-score was calculated.
 The content area weights are divided equally amongst the number of content areas present in a school's ranking calculations.

 Finally, the school-level index is standardized with all other calculated school indices.
 A final z-score is calculated and ranked into an overall percentile rank.

 Schools only receive a ranking when they have at least 30 students enrolled for a full academic year (FAY) in at least two content areas.

-Components within content areas are weighted 50% achievement, 25% improvement, and 25% gap except where a school’s 2-year achievement average is 90% or greater.
+Components within content areas for the overall ranking are weighted 50% achievement and 50% improvement.
 In these cases the weighting is 67% achievement and 33% gap.
 The improvement component is not used in these cases.

 Gap – achievement gap is calculated by subtracting the top 30% of z-scores from the bottom 30% of z-scores.

 Z-score - a standardized measure that helps you compare individual student (or school) data to state average data.
 A Z-score of 0 means the measure is at the state average.
 A Z-score of 1 means you are one standard deviation above the state average.
 Negative Z-scores denote a value below the state average.